inventory_2 @use-gpu/state

 Defaults

-refineCursor can accept defaults as a 2nd argument.
-When it traverses the original value, if it encounters a missing field, it will fill in the one from the default.
+useCursor(…) can accept defaults as a 2nd argument.
+When it traverses the original value, if it encounters a missing field, it will fill in the one from the default non-destructively.

-When it then applies an update, it will first patch in the defaults, and then make a change.
+When it then applies an update, it will first patch in the right default values, and then make the change.
 This ensures clean partial patches of missing nested fields.

 Hashing